What is dysarthria?

 - Huntington’s disease

 - Wilson’s disease

-- medications such as narcotics or tranquilizers that affect the central nervous system
+- some medications, such as narcotics or tranquilizers that affect your central nervous system

 - have a degenerative brain disease